kineticsystem/vscode_ros2/README.md

 }
 ```

-Remember to modify the following line according to your ROS2 distribution.
-In this way, you will be able to execute Colcon commands from within VSCode:

-`source /opt/ros/humble/setup.bash`

-To execute a build, navigate to the "Run build task..." option within the Terminal menu.
+Modify the file according to your ROS2 distribution and project location.

+To build your project, choose *"Terminal → Run build task..."* from the menu.
 The system will automatically locate and initiate the build task specified in the aforementioned `tasks.json` file.
 Alternatively, use the keyboard shortcut:

 `Ctrl + Shift + B`